Contact | Home

 CORYZA

-Simple coryza, the common cold, is usually caused by improper management in which birds are subjected to undue exposure.
+Cause: Simple coryza, the common cold, is usually caused by improper management in which birds are subjected to undue exposure.
 Infectious coryza is caused by a specific microorganism and its severity is increased in birds subjected to resistance lowering factors.

 Treatment: Simple coryza responds to correction of undue exposure.
 Antibiotics are beneficial.
-Infectious coryza sometimes responds to erthyromycin, streptomycin and sulfonamides if treated early.
+Infectious coryza sometimes responds to erthyromycin, streptomycin and sulfonamides, if treated early.

 Control: Depopulation of farms and starting with clean chicks.
 Consider vaccination if exposure risk is high.